HannahG96/Re-Analysis-AphidAntMutualism-Berlin/README.md

 # Assessing changes in an ant-aphid mutualism across urban grasslands

-This repository contains the data and r code to analyse changes in aphid and ant populations and behaviour along a gradient of urbanisation in Berlin, Germany.
+This repository contains the data and R code to analyse changes in aphid and ant populations and behaviour along a gradient of urbanisation in Berlin, Germany.
 This is a work in progress associated to a publication in preparation.

 Abstract: